jennytrini/jennytrini.github.io/_pages/teaching.md

 If I agree to provide you with a LOR, here are some things you can do to help me with the letter-writing task.
 Send:
 - Your resume or CV
-- Any application materials you sent in with your application
+- Drafts of all the application materials you will submit with your application
 - 1-2 pages of bullet points about things you’d like me to cover or speak to.
 This explanation of “bullet points” is [stolen from website of a colleague at Princeton](https://scholar.princeton.edu/bstewart/recommendation) Bullet points are not a draft letter but a summary of points you want in my mind as I write.
 Please send me an actual document (pdf or word), as this is easier for me to keep track of than an email.
 Please include:
  - A brief statement about who else is writing your letters and what if anything that you are hoping my letter will speak to that your other writers cannot (e.g. I am the only person who has seen your data-wrangling skills and you want me to speak to that.)
  - Any application-specific requirements or suggestions about what the letter should contain.